t3hmun/t3hmun.github.io-2022/src/pages/blog/2022-10-30-feature-reference.md

 ---
 layout: "../../layouts/BlogPost.astro"
-title: "Markdown Style Guide"
+title: "Feature Reference"
-description: "Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro."
+description: "A page full of features that can be used when writing pages of this website."
-pubDate: "Jul 01 2022"
+pubDate: "2022-10-30T14:00:00Z"
 ---

-> This is a template helper page.
+> This is a helper page for writing this website, not a real blog page.

-Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.
+## Blog Post Filename and Frontmatter

+The filename should be of the format `yyyy-MM-dd-lower-case-title.md`, this is just for consistency and easy sorting when browsing files.

 ## Headings